RababHanda/Amazon_Vine_Analysis/README.md

 **Analytical:** The project analyzes the reviews left by paying and non-paying members on furniture products, to see if the rating depends on the type of customer giving it.

-**Technical:** The project utilizes Google Colaboratory to pull data from Amazon's S3
+**Technical:** The project utilizes Google Colaboratory to pull data from Amazon Web Services' S3

 ## Results